'Dreadful': Iconic statue of beloved stray dog cut off at paws

 “Not everyone agreed [the statue] was a good idea but, in the end, the money was raised.”

 Ngāti Whakaue Tribal Lands owns the land where Harawene lived and was memorialised.
-At the time, it donated $500 towards the statute and base.
+At the time, it donated $500 towards the statue and base.

 General manager Ray Morrison told the Rotorua Daily Post he was saddened the statue was missing and guessed someone had stolen it to melt it down for money.